affinitywater/project-eddy/README.md

 * Install smart meters in one representative DMA for insight as well as validation
 * Share ideas among water companies and propose changes / improvements to this model

+<h3>Requirements</h3>

+* 256GB Memory
+* 12-24+ hours running time depending on the number of cores used, we used 32
+* Jupyter Notebook - see requirements.txt for libraries used.
+Use 'pip install -r requirements.txt' to install the libraries.

 <h3>Any questions?</h3>

 Please post them here and we'll do our best to answer them.